No products in the cart.

 When it comes to RDA levels, please trust the pros, and don’t believe everything you read on the World Wide Interwebs.
 We just read this amazing article in RDH Magazine (acronym alert: RDH stands for Registered Dental Hygienist), and we thought we would share this particular tidbit on dentin wear:

 As stated by the ADA, coupling proper brushing with a toothpaste that has an RDA of 250 or less is safe for your enamel.
 There are no degrees of safety between 0-250 on the RDA scale.
 What does this mean?
 It means that a paste ranked at 249 is equally as safe as a paste with an RDA ranking at 1.

 Here at hello, our charcoal toothpaste has been thoughtfully formulated to strike the perfect balance to be effective while safe for everyday use.
-But that’s not all – brushers typically see noticeably whiter teeth in 4 days with our charcoal paste.
+But that’s not all – brushers typically see noticeably whiter teeth with our charcoal paste.